 - This is a very intense camp.
 Students will be in rehearsals every day for several hours.
 Please be sure your child gets enough sleep before camp.
-If your child is coming to us from another camp, make sure that your child is ready with enough sleep for the High School Honors camp.
+If your child is coming to us from another camp, make sure he/she is ready with enough sleep for the High School Honors camp.

 - Arrange ahead of time when you and your child will call and talk.
 We ask that students do not use electronic devices during rehearsals.
-Some good times to call are in the morning before 8:30 am, around the noon hour, or during the supper hour.
+The best times to call are in the morning before 8:30 am, around the noon hour or during the supper hour.
 These are times when students are accessible.

 - We have found that the worst time to talk with a student is at night after the final rehearsal and before bed check.
 This tends to be the time when he/she is tired and anxiety levels can be very high.
 The section coaches and Honors staff is experienced in dealing with students at camp and working through any anxiety a student might have or even cases of homesickness.
-Please call Tim Wurgler’s cell if you are concerned with your child’s camp experience.
+Please call or email Victoria Donahue if you are concerned with your child’s camp experience.

-- If you child is prescribed medication, please plan to continue that medication during camp especially if it relates to attention or behavior.
-Medication must be listed on the health form.
+- If your child is prescribed medication, please plan to continue that medication during camp especially if it relates to attention or behavior.
+All medication must be listed on the health form.

 During camp/If the student is homesick:

-- Please avoid repeated calls to see how he/she is doing.
+- Please avoid repeated calls to see how how your son/daughter is doing.
 This only makes the homesickness worse and does not allow him/her to get into the camp routine.
 Avoid the idea of picking the student up if he/she asks.
 Once the routine is in place and he/she gets to know people at camp it is amazing how homesickness goes away.

 - Sometimes no news is good news.
 When students have an opportunity to get into the routine, meet other students and get into the music it will amaze him/her how fast the camp will fly by and how much fun it is to be at camp.